miao-2011/bgp-hijack-evidence-AS202734/hypothesis-overview.md

 `AS202734 → AS44324 → RUDAKI-IX (AS210925/AS211509) → Netassist (AS29632/AS211288/AS8772) → Tier-1 (AS3491/AS1299/AS2914) → AS4134 (China Telecom)`

-> **Note:** This chain is based on WHOIS records and path cross-validation.
-PeeringDB/IXP membership data should be used to confirm each connection.
+> **Note:** This chain is based on WHOIS records, path cross-validation, and PeeringDB data.
+RUDAKI-IX is confirmed as a MoeDove public peer via PeeringDB.

 ## Key Observations